-If you’ve never thought about preserving radishes from the garden, this recipe for lacto fermented radishes with turnips might surprise you.
+If you’ve never thought about preserving radishes from the garden, this recipe for lacto fermented radishes might surprise you.

-★ Did you make this fermented radishes recipe?
+★ Did you make this recipe?
 Don’t forget to give it a star rating below! ★

 - 3 cups distilled water